JaenalLeeGenMao/mockup_mola/qa_release_notes.md

 Bug Fix:
 * remove crossOrigin attribute in google-analytic script.
 Previously get error 'Access to script at 'https://www.google-analytics.com/analytics.js' from origin 'https://mola.tv' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 (Irene)

+**05/11/2019**

+V1.6.0 + **1916**

+New Features:
+* Add BCA subscription feature while access to /activate/bca/{voucher-code}.
+(Arga)
+* add tab subscription mola bca (Sabiq)

+Improvements:

+* Update Hit Timestamp from 12 hours to 24 hours format (for analityc) (Elkana)
+* Remove GAP from the vertical league category filter list styling on video detail page (/matches) following data league for desktop only.
+Previous width = 800 no matter how much league data, GAP will widen when league data decreases.
+(Ayu)
+* Update matches page (Tayangan Langsung) to use new endpoint for leagues list and respective match list both for desktop and mobile (Irene)
+* Update styling league list filter (horizontal leagues) and arrow to be on center (Irene)
+* Update the arrow size of the league list icon on video detail page (/matches) and it will appear for monitor and big tv.
+(Ayu)
+* Simplify responsive arrow icon validation on video detail page (/matches) for monitor and big tv.
+(Ayu)

+Bug Fixes:
+* fixing endpoint redeem bca voucher, fix is changing endpoints and add x-app-id then content-type (Sabiq)
+* fix endpoint user subscriptions, fix is changing endpoints and normalize data (Sabiq)
+* Upload default image for club image (home team and away team's logo in Tayangan Langsung page) to beta and production.
+Currently only uploaded to staging.
+Only can be tested if home team or away team's logo is not found/error from api (Irene)
+* Temporarily remove related videos section on not-found page (404 page) to prevent errors until api is available/known (Irene)